cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255.md

 # Security Considerations

-The ristretto255 group provides higher-level protocols with the abstraction they expect: a prime-order group.
-Therefore, it's expected to be safer for use in any situation where Curve25519 is used to implement a protocol requiring a prime-order group.
+The ristretto255 and decaf448 groups provide higher-level protocols with the abstraction they expect: a prime-order group.
+Therefore, it's expected to be safer for use in any situation where Curve25519 or edwards448 is used to implement a protocol requiring a prime-order group.
 Note that the safety of the abstraction can be defeated by implementations that do not follow the guidance in (#api).

 There is no function to test whether an elliptic curve point is a valid internal representation of a group element.
 The decoding